simonschiele/vils-ng/README.md

 A combination of -r (recursive) and directly targeting directories as command-line arguments is not supported at the moment.

+Switching out the names of 2 lines will not work reliably.
+It depends on the order if the operation will be successful and it is therefore not recommended to do this.
+Please be careful, it is your data (-:

 ## Authors